biutthapa/relate/README.md

 # Relate
-A CLI tool that lets you design and implement schema for relational databases with ease.
+A CLI tool that lets you Create and Deploy Schema for Relational Databases with ease.

 ## Usage